-For the ACLS IHCS, a certified individual who is unable to comply with the requirements of the ACLS IHCS contact this person to determine if there are extenuating circumstances which may give rise to an exemption.
+Where a CHE, CH or CHTech does not meet the minimum CPD requirements, the ACLS Registrar will contact this person to determine if there are extenuating circumstances which may give rise to an exemption.
 Should there be none and this person does not take reasonable steps to meet the minimum requirements, then this person's certificate will not be renewed.